Fremont Peak Observatory

-Fremont Peak Observatory (FPOA) is an astronomical observatory operated by Fremont Peak Observatory Association and operated by Fremont Peak Observatory Association (FPOA) under contract to the State of California.
+Fremont Peak Observatory (FPOA) is an astronomical observatory operated by Fremont Peak Observatory Association (FPOA) under contract to the State of California.
 Built in 1986, it is located in Fremont Peak State Park, near San Juan Bautista, California.
 Fremont Peak Observatory houses the Challenger telescope.

 History

 The observatory is named after the mountain it resides on, Fremont Peak which was itself named for American explorer and U.S. Army Captain John C. Frémont.
 Previously the peak had been named for the Spanish word for hawk, Gabilan Peak.
 The California state park service "acquired the peak in 1936".

 The first group to use the peak as an observatory was the San Mateo Astronomical Society in the late 1960s.
-The location, which allowed amateur astronomers to see above the fog line and block out much of the lights from Monterey County infrastructure made the area popular for groups from the North Bay Area.
+The location, which allowed amateur astronomers to see above the fog line and block out much of the lights from Monterey County infrastructure, made the area popular for groups from the North Bay area.
 Volunteers raised $25,000 from equipment donated by telescope manufacturer Celestron.
 With donated time, labor and equipment formed the Fremont Peak Observatory Association which became a 510(c)(3) non-profit.
-The observatory opened on May 30, 1987 with the free program "The Realm of the Galaxies".
+The observatory opened on May 30, 1987, with the free program "The Realm of the Galaxies".

 In 2003 the State Park Department made "significant improvements" to the observatory grounds which included the removal of four large trees which had been obscuring the southern sky in the observing area.
 New roads, observing pads with power outlets, walkways and "low-intensity safety lighting" were added.
 A large multi-use area was added on the west side of the observatory.

 Fremont Peak Observatory was under threat of closure due to the 2009 California budget crisis.
 In a statement on the FPOA website, FPOA President Doug Brown references a request by the California Department of Parks and Recreation to FPOA to donate $100,000 to the State of California or face the closure of the park.
 Budget considerations resulted in a curtailing of park hours.

 Challenger telescope

 The facility uses a telescope called Challenger named after the Space Shuttle Challenger.
-This is a 30-inch diameter primary mirror, "one of the largest telescopes available for public use" on an "English cross-axis equatorial mount" with a f/4.8 Newtonian lens.
-The telescope was made by Kevin and Denni Medlock from the Eastbay Astronomical Society, "in the early 1980s.
+This is a 30-inch diameter primary mirror, "one of the largest telescopes available for public use" on an "English cross-axis equatorial mount" with a f/4.8 Newtonian lens (3.7m focal length).
+The telescope was made by Kevin and Denni Medlock from the Eastbay Astronomical Society "in the early 1980s.
 First light was 1986."
 They "ground the mirror and built the scope in their garage".
 The scope weighs one ton and sits in a room the size of a classroom, according to intern, Edwin Levin, the "'mirror itself weighs 250 pounds.
 It's bolted into solid concrete, straight through the mountain, down to bedrock.
-A little motor, which matches the speed of the earth's rotation, keeps the telescope centered on the object we’re looking at.'"
+A little motor, which matches the speed of the earth's rotation, keeps the telescope centered on the object we’re looking at."
 The telescope at the opening of the observatory in 1987, was valued at $50,000.